rmrt1n/advent-of-code/writeups/day13.md

 m = \frac{Y_pX_a - X_pY_a}{X_aY_b - Y_aX_b}
 $$

 We can implement this as a `count_tokens` function that will return either $n$ or $m$.
-We don't have to implement two different functions here because if you swap the A coordinates in the eqation for $n$, you'll get the equation for $m$.
+We don't have to implement two different functions here because if you swap A coordinates in the equation for $n$ with B's coordinates, you'll get the equation for $m$.
 There are also cases where it is not possible to get the prize.
 We can detect this by checking if $n$ or $m$ is an integer.

 ```zig
 fn count_tokens(a: [2]u8, b: [2]u8, p: [2]i64) ?u64 {